Kerr Black Holes From Massive Higher-Spin Gauge Symmetry: Acknowledgements

 \section{Acknowledgements}

-We thank F.~Alessio, Z.~Bern, A.~Edison, K.~Haddad, D.~O'Connell, R.~Roiban, O.~Schlotterer, F.~Teng, J.~Vines and Y.~Zinoviev for enlightening discussions related to this work.
+We thank F.~Alessio, M.~Ben-Shahar, Z.~Bern, A.~Edison, K.~Haddad, D.~O'Connell, R.~Roiban, O.~Schlotterer, F.~Teng, J.~Vines and Y.~Zinoviev for enlightening discussions related to this work.
 This research is supported in part by the Knut and Alice Wallenberg Foundation under grants KAW 2018.0116 (From Scattering Amplitudes to Gravitational Waves) and KAW 2018.0162, the Swedish Research Council under grant 621-2014-5722, and the Ragnar S\"{o}derberg Foundation (Swedish Foundations’ Starting Grant).
-The work of MC is also supported by the Swedish Research Council under grant 2019-05283.
-AO's research while at Oxford was funded by the STFC grant ST/T000864/1.
-The work of ES was partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101002551) and by the Fonds de la Recherche Scientifique -- FNRS under Grant No. F.4544.21.
+The work of M.C. is also supported by the Swedish Research Council under grant 2019-05283.
+The research of A.O. while at Oxford was funded by the STFC grant ST/T000864/1.
+The work of E.S. was partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101002551) and by the Fonds de la Recherche Scientifique -- FNRS under Grant No. F.4544.21.